 Getting there: The 350S bus travels to Dragør in 45 minutes; pick it up from Nørreport station.

-A family of cyclists in the countryside on the Swedish island Ven, known in Denmark as Hven © Oliver Foerstner / Shutterstock
+Cyclists in the countryside on the Swedish island Ven, known in Denmark as Hven © Oliver Foerstner / Shutterstock

 Sail away to the island of Hven